 Burnwise to Burn Better - Whether you're using a woodstove, pellet stove, or fireplace, smoke from your chimney means your fire isn't burning as well as it could.
 Burn only dry, seasoned wood and start a fire with dry kindling.
-Avoid burning paper with colored ink, painted or treated wood, or any type of plastic -- they release toxic chemicals when burned.
+Never burn plastic, or painted or treated wood which can release toxic chemicals.
 Get more tips for safe, efficient (and enjoyable!) wood burning.

-2020 Fuel Economy Guide - Shopping for a new car?
-Use the Fuel Economy Guide to compare and choose vehicles that save money at the pump and pollute less.
+2020 Fuel Economy Guide - If you're shopping for a new car, the Fuel Economy Guide will help you compare and choose new vehicles that save money at the pump and pollute less.

-¡El monóxido de carbono es mortal!
+¡El monóxido de carbón es mortal!
 Siempre use los generadores afuera bien lejos de puertas, ventanas y respiraderos.
 Nunca use un generador al interior de su hogar.